durvaal/simple-rest-api/README.md

 # Simple REST API

-A simple REST API with NodeJS and Express.
+A simple REST API with NodeJS, Express, Jest and Swagger.

 ## How to run